ML78/project0-game_ttt/README.md

  http://mentalfloss.com/article/65913/22-awesome-and-inspiring-bill-murray-quotes

 ## TODO
-Please refer to the `todo.md` file.
+Please refer to the file: `todo.md`

 ## Terms & Conditions
 This project is licensed under the MIT License.